Code-Institute-Submissions/jokama-farms/README.md

 __Images__

-* Images were created by developer
+* Images were created by developer and some from google images

 __Acknowledgements__